Neoware-Technology-Solutions/insurasiist_databricks_demo/README.md

 ## Features
 - **Customer Query Handling**: Agents can ask questions about customer insurance policies, and the assistant will provide answers based on the provided context.
 - **Image Analysis**: Users can upload images of accident-damaged vehicles along with descriptions.
-The assistant will analyze the claims against the images to verify their accuracy.
+The assistant will analyze the claims against the images to verify their accuracy.If matching gives a link to file the claim and once the form filled a confirmation mail will be send to user's mail id.
 - **Structured and Unstructured Data Utilization**: The assistant can effectively use structured data from customer databases and unstructured data from policy documents.
+- **KYC Submission**: Customers can complete their KYC (Know Your Customer) requirements through the assistant.
+The assistant collects and verifies the necessary documents, streamlining the KYC process for quick policy activation.

 ## Technologies Used
 - **Embedding Model**: `system.ai.bge_large_en_v1_5` for creating embeddings from unstructured policy information.
 - **Language Model**: `mistralsystem.ai.mistral_7b_instruct_v0_2` for generating responses to customer queries based on the context provided.
 - **Image Analysis**: The image analysis is done with the help of `gemini-1.5-flash`
+- **KYC**: PaddleOCR is used to extract and verify text from uploaded KYC documents, ensuring efficient and accurate document processing.
 - **Databricks**: The application runs on Databricks, utilizing its powerful data processing capabilities.

 ## How It Works